lukewarm22/movie-roulette/README.md

 pip install tmdbsimple
 ```
 You will also need api keys from both tmdb and rapid api's streaming availability api.
 These you can then paste into the splitbackend file in the quotations marks at the top.
+Attempting to use the functions of this program without supplying the necessary API keys will cause the program to crash.

 ## Usage